-Because of the number of entries, we are not able to provide juror feedback.
-If you want feedback, you can pay the $299 application fee for submitting a product for nomination.
+If you want formal feedback you can opt to pay the $299 application fee for submitting a product for nomination.
 (You may still nominate a person for the Pioneer Award at no charge.)
 If you want to submit multiple nominations they are :

 1 – $299.99

 2 – $549.00

 4 – $1,049.00